jiricodes/nss-cloud/docs/report.md

 ### 1.3 Use Cases
-To what end a user would like to utilise the system may widely vary.
+To what end an user would like to utilise the system may widely vary.
 However, we will introduce few use cases for the NSS-cloud system.

 The personal cloud can be simply used as a storage and sharing platform as any other widely used platform (Google, iCloud etc.).
 However, due to its locality and low amount of users the consumer benefits by relatively high privacy guarantees and potentially much higher perfomance (HW dependant).
 Of course for the cost of greater availability outside of the local network.
 The tradeoff can be somewhat balanced by self hosting the system, which on the other hand increases the attack surface.